hanilr/management-system/README.md

 User: ` fetch_value() ` ` change_value() ` ` freeze_account() ` ` unfreeze_account() `

 Admin: ` create_account() ` ` delete_account() ` ` ban_account() ` ` unban_account() ` ` ban_check() ` ` freeze_check() ` ` reset_conf() ` ` add_conf() ` ` delete_conf() ` ` check_conf() ` ` change_conf() ` ` change_pass() `

+## MY CODING FAULTS
+1. Do not use ` using namespace std; ` especially in header files.

+2. Do not use global variables.

+3. Do use void instead of "int func() { return 0; }"

+4. Avoid from goto.

+5. Becareful about string arguments in functions.